canonical/checkbox/checkbox-ng/docs/manpages/PLAINBOX_SESSION_SHARE.rst

-The ``some-action-attachment`` job will use that same directory and the agreed-upon name of the log file and ``cat`` (1) it, which coupled with the plugin type `shell` will cause PlainBox to attach the log file to the resulting document.
+The ``some-action-attachment`` job will use that same directory and the agreed-upon name of the log file and ``cat`` (1) it, which coupled with the plugin type `shell` will cause Plainbox to attach the log file to the resulting document.

 Checkbox Compatibility
 ----------------------

-Jobs designed to work with pre-PlainBox-based Checkbox may still refer to the old, somewhat confusing, environment variable ``$CHECKBOX_DATA``.
+Jobs designed to work with pre-Plainbox-based Checkbox may still refer to the old, somewhat confusing, environment variable ``$CHECKBOX_DATA``.
 It points to the same directory.